-The valves are being viewed as a potential alternative to (or eventual replacement for) lung volume reduction surgery for qualifying patients with emphysema and hyperinflation who have not found adequate symptom relief from conventional medical therapy.
+The valves are viewed as a potential alternative to (or eventual replacement for) lung volume reduction surgery for qualifying patients with emphysema and hyperinflation who have not found adequate symptom relief from conventional medical therapy.

 How the Valves Work